-There has been a shift in responsibility for public expenditure from central to lower levels of government124 over recent decades.
+ment over recent decades.
 This trend, however, has not been accompanied by increased resources for the latter.
-Since the 1990s, the share of subnational government spending relative to GDP has been fairly stable across the EU as a whole, despite the trend decentralisation of competences.
-In some countries, however, it increased significantly (in Belgium, Denmark and Spain) while in others it declined (in Ireland, the Netherlands and Austria).
+Since the 1990s, the share of sub-national government spending relative to GDP has been fairly stable across the EU as a whole, despite the trend of decentralisation of competences.
+In some countries, however, it increased significantly (in Belgium,